Elder Law can be Very Complex. Here are

 To determine how much the at-home spouse gets to keep, all of the countable assets are added together and divided in half.
 One half of the countable assets may be kept; the other half must be “spent-down”, unless the spouse chooses to purchase a Medicaid compliant annuity (more on this later).

-The Medicaid caseworker told Rose that John will qualify for Medicaid once she “spends-down” $60,000 of their life savings.
-How Rose chooses to actually “spend-down” the $60,000 out of their life savings will have a dramatic effect upon her financial well-being for the rest of her life.
-For example, if Rose spends the $60,000 to pay for John’s nursing home care for ten months, at $6,000 per month, she will only have $60,000 in savings to live on for the rest of her life.
+How Rose chooses to actually “spend-down” the $85,000 out of their lifesavings will have a dramatic effect upon her financial well-being for the rest of her life.
+For example, if Rose spends the $85,000 to pay for John’s nursing home care for ten months, at $8,500 per month, she will only have $85,000 in cash savings to live on for the rest of her life.
 Rose is only 73 years old and is in great health.
-Her mother and aunt lived well into their late 90s, and Rose thinks she will live into her late 90s, too.
-Another option that Rose could consider is spending the $60,000 to pay debts, such as the mortgage or unpaid taxes, trade in her old car in on a new one, buy new household furnishings and make repairs and improvements to her home, such as remodeling the kitchen and bathrooms, replacing the furnace and windows with energy efficient units, etc. Once all $60,000 has been spent, another application for Medicaid paid nursing home care can be submitted, and John should financially qualify for Medicaid at that time.
+Her mother lived well into her late 90s, and Rose thinks she will live into her late 90s too.

-But what if “spending-down” $60,000 out of their life savings isn’t what Rose wants to do?
+Once Rose finishes spending-down $85,000, so long as her remaining total countable assets are below $85,000, and John’s remaining countable assets are below $2,000 on the last day of the month following completion of the spend-down, John will become financially eligible for nursing facility Medicaid at the beginning of the following month.
+But what if “spending-down” $85,000 out of their lifesavings is not what Rose wants to do?
 Remember, she is only 73 and in good health and she expects to live into her late 90s.
-Even with a new car and a remodeled home, she has still lost half of her lifesavings.
-Plus, although Medicaid will pay for John’s care, John’s Social Security and pension check will have to be paid to the nursing home (more on this later).
-With the loss of John’s income and $60,000 from their savings, Rose is worried that she won’t have enough money to live on for the rest of her life.
+Even if she buys a new car or pays to have her home remodeled, she has still spent half of her life savings.
+Plus, although Medicaid will pay for John’s nursing home care, John’s monthly income will have to be paid to the nursing home (more on this later).
+With the potential loss of John’s income and $85,000 from their cash savings, Rose is worried that she won’t have enough money to live on for the rest of her life.

-Fortunately, there is another option available to Rose through an elder law attorney.
-Instead of “spending-down” $60,000 on nursing home care for John, a new car and improvements to her home, Rose could take $60,000 out of their lifesavings and purchase an annuity that complies with Medicaid’s restrictive rules on annuities.
+Fortunately, there is another option available to Rose that she learns about through an Elder Law Attorney.
+Instead of “spending-down” $85,000 on nursing home care for John, a new car or improvements to her home, Rose could take $85,000 out of their cash savings and purchase an annuity that complies with Medicaid’s rules on annuities.
 An annuity is an insurance product that is designed to provide the purchaser with a stream of income over a set period of time.
-The new Medicaid rules did away with the use of traditional commercial annuities.
-However, an elder law attorney can put clients in touch with insurance companies that sell these special annuities that comply with Medicaid complex annuity rules.
-A Medicaid compliant annuity allows the spouse living at home to receive payments over a set period of time.
-To comply with Medicaid, this type of annuity must be irrevocable, unassignable and must not have any cash value.
-Additionally, the annuity must name the state of West Virginia as the beneficiary for up to the amount of nursing home care provided to the spouse in the nursing home.
+A Medicaid compliant annuity allows the spouse living at home to convert a lump-sum of money into a monthly payment stream for the community spouse.
+To comply with Medicaid, this type of annuity must be irrevocable, un-assignable and must not have any cash value.
+Additionally, the annuity must name the state of West Virginia as the pay-on-death beneficiary for up to the amount of nursing home care provided to the spouse in the nursing home.
 The state would only have the right to receive this money if the at-home spouse were to die before the annuity finishes paying out.
-Thus, a short payout on the annuity is preferred.
+Thus, a short payout on the annuity is preferred to reduce the chance of the state of West Virginia receiving the pay out.
+The shortest annuity pay-out currently offered on the market in West Virginia is two months.

-In Rose and John’s case, by spending $60,000 to purchase a Medicaid compliant annuity, John immediately qualifies for Medicaid paid nursing home care in the month following the purchase of the annuity.
-Rose then receives three equal payments of about $20,000 per month for three months.
-At the end of the third month, Rose has received all of the $60,000 she had to spend down.
-Thus, with the help of an elder law attorney, Rose has been able to keep almost all of the couple’s life savings of $122,000!
+In Rose and John’s case, by spending $85,000 to purchase a two-month Medicaid compliant annuity for Rose after John enters the nursing home, John immediately qualifies for Medicaid paid nursing home care in the month following the purchase of the annuity.
+Rose then receives two equal payments of about $42,500 per month for two months.
+At the end of the second month, Rose has received all of the $85,000 she had to spend down, less a fee to the company selling the annuity of about $1,500.
+Thus, with the help of an Elder Law Attorney, Rose has been able to keep almost all of the couple’s lifesavings of $172,000!

-Once the nursing home spouse qualifies for Medicaid paid nursing home care, Medicaid requires this individual to pay all but $50.00 of his or her Social Security check and pension check to the nursing home each month.
-However, Medicaid’s minimum Monthly Maintenance Needs Allowance (MMNA) will guarantee that the at-home spouse will have a minimum monthly income of $1,822 per month.
+Once the nursing home spouse qualifies for Medicaid paid nursing home care, Medicaid requires this individual to pay all but $50.00 of his or her monthly income to the nursing home each month.
+The most common types of recurring unearned income for West Virginias are: Social Security, Pension, Annuity, VA Compensation Benefits and Black Lung Benefits.
+However, Medicaid’s minimum Monthly Maintenance Needs Allowance (MMNA) will guarantee that the at-home spouse will have a minimum monthly income of $2,030 per month.
+The spouse who remains at home gets to keep all of his or her income.
 To illustrate, assume that John, who is in a nursing home, has Social Security income of $1,200 per month and pension income of $500 per month.
 Also assume that Rose, who is at home, has Social Security income of $600 per month.
-In this case, Rose is $1,222 per month short of Medicaid’s MMNA amount of $1,822.
-Thus, John will only have to pay the nursing home $428 each month, after subtracting the $50.00 that John gets to keep each month.
-Please note that if Rose had a large mortgage on her home or if she had to pay fees to live in an assisted living facility, she may be able to keep more of John’s income to meet her living expenses.
+In this case, Rose is $1,430 per month short of Medicaid’s MMNA amount of $2,030.
+Thus, John will only have to pay the nursing home $220 each month as his Medicaid co-pay, after deducting $50.00 for John’s personal needs and $1,430 for Rose’s spousal allowance.
+Please note that if Rose had to pay rent or mortgage payments on her home, she may be able to keep more of John’s income to meet her additional living expenses.

 If you are in poor health today

 If you need nursing home care today, you generally can’t give your assets away today and qualify for Medicaid paid nursing home care tomorrow.
-Medicaid imposes severe Transfer Penalties for gifts and assets sold or transferred for less than fair market value.
+Medicaid imposes severe transfer penalties for gifts and assets sold or transferred for less than fair market value.
 If you apply for Medicaid paid nursing home care today, gifts and transfers made at less than fair market value over the past five years are added up to determine if a transfer penalty must be imposed.
-For each $5,087 in gifts and asset transfers below fair market value, the senior is ineligible for nursing home care for one month.
+For each $9,515 in gifts and asset transfers below fair market value, the senior is not eligible for nursing home care for one month.
 Here is how the Medicaid transfer penalty works:

-Let’s assume that on August 31, 2004, Jean, a widow, sold her home to her son, Jim, for $1,000.
-Jim has allowed Jean to live in the home after he bought it.
+EXAMPLE: On August 31, 2013, Jean, a widow, sold her home to her son, Jim, for $5,000.
+Jim has allowed Jean to live in the home after he bought it from her.
 The fair market value of the home at the time of the transfer was really $100,000.
-Let’s also assume that Jean gave her daughter, Sue, all of her life savings of $60,000 on June 1, 2009.
+On June 1, 2018 Jean gave her daughter, Sue, all of her lifesavings of $47,500.
 Sue deposited the money into her savings account to hold on to it for her mother, in case she needed it.
-The next month, at age 92, Jean has a stroke which leaves her paralyzed.
-After a brief hospital stay, Jean is transferred to a nursing home.
-Since Jean gave away her home and her life savings to her children, Jean is broke.
+The next month, at age 92, Jean has a stroke which left her paralyzed.
+After a brief hospital stay, Jean is transferred to a nursing home where she must stay for the rest of her life.
+Since Jean gave away her home and her lifesavings to her children, Jean is broke.

-On August 15, 2009, Jean’s daughter, Sue, applied for Medicaid for Jean.
-Since Jean’s daughter applied for Medicaid in August, all gifts and transfers for less than fair market value made in the last five years are added together and a transfer penalty applied as follows:
+On August 15, 2018, Jean’s daughter, Sue, applied for Medicaid for Jean.
+Since Jean’s daughter applied for Medicaid on August 15, 2018, all gifts and transfers for less than fair market value made in the last five years (after August 15, 2013) are added together and a transfer penalty applied as follows:

-Thus, Jean is ineligible for Medicaid paid nursing home care for 31.25 months.
-So if Jean has no home and no life savings, how will she pay for nursing home care and where will she go if she can’t pay for it?
-Remember, Medicaid won’t pay for Jean’s nursing home care for over 31 months!
+Thus, as a result of the penalties, Jean is not eligible for Medicaid paid nursing home care for 15 months!
+Until Jean is Medicaid eligible, the nursing home is charging her $9,000.00 per month.
+If Jean doesn’t pay the monthly nursing home bill, the nursing home will discharge her.
+So, if Jean has no home and no lifesavings, how will she pay for nursing home care and where will she go if she can’t pay for it?
+Remember, Medicaid won’t pay for Jean’s nursing home care for 15 months!

-If Jean’s daughter had sought the advice of an elder law attorney, she would have had a better outcome.
-First, the elder law attorney would have helped her with the Medicaid application and would have advised her not to apply for Medicaid until September 1, 2009.
-By waiting until September 1st, more than five years would have passed since Jean gave her home to her son.
-Thus, the home would be protected and Jean would not have a transfer penalty imposed for the transfer of the home.
-However, Jean would still be faced with an 11.79 month transfer penalty from the $60,000 she gave to Sue.
+If Jean’s daughter had sought the advice of an Elder Law Attorney, she would have had a better outcome.
+First, the Elder Law Attorney would have helped her with the Medicaid application and would have advised her not to apply for Medicaid until September 1, 2018 or after.
+By waiting to apply for Medicaid until September 1st or after, more than five years would have passed since Jean gave her home to her son.
+Thus, the home would be protected and Jean would not have a ten-month penalty imposed for the transfer of the home.
+However, Jean would still be faced with a five-month transfer penalty from the gift of $47,500 that she gave to her daughter, Sue.

 There are some important exceptions where the transfer penalty rules do not apply: